santisbon/InvokeAI/docs/installation/INSTALL_DOCKER.md

 They provide a flexible, reliable way to build and deploy applications.
 There are many ways to deploy an application on a container: On your laptop for local testing, on the cloud using either a self-managed VM or a managed container service, to name a few.

-There are also different ways to decouple storage and compute e.g. using Docker volumes, bind mounts, attached block storage, a shared file system, or mounting object storage onto the host as a directory and mounting it onto the Docker container.
-All of these have tradeoffs regarding ease of use, portability, performance, cost, features, and operational overhead such as backups.
+There are also different ways to decouple storage and compute e.g. using Docker volumes, bind mounts, attached block storage, a shared file system, or mounting object storage onto the Docker container as a directory.
+All of these have trade-offs regarding ease of use, portability, performance, cost, features, and operational overhead such as backups.
 See [Processes](https://12factor.net/processes) under the Twelve-Factor App methodology for details on why running applications in such a stateless fashion is important.

 You'll take the first steps in decoupling compute and storage by storing the largest model files and all image outputs separately from the container image.
 Future enhancements can do this for other assets.